Guide To Antequera: The “Florence of Andalusia” That Stole My Heart

 entrance to the dolmen of Viera in Antequera

-Best Things To See and Do In Antequera Spain
+Best Things To Do In Antequera Spain

 1. UNESCO Dolmens

-Antequera’s Bronze Age dolmens are among the oldest things on the planet.
-They are essentially Spain’s Stonehenge.
+The dolmens are essentially Spain’s Stonehenge.
 The dolmens are ancient burial grounds that were declared a UNESCO site in 2016.

 A dolman is a single chamber tomb consisting of two of more vertical megaliths supporting a large flat horizontal table of stone, then covered with earth.
-Antequera’s dolmens are one of the most remarkable engineering and architectural works of European prehistory and an important example of European Megalthism.

 interior of the Tholos of El Romeral dolmen